pxslip/db-studio/docs/getting-started/glossary.md

 ## Layouts

 Layouts determine how you view or interact with a Collection.
-In most cases, they offer a way to browse items based on a specific type of data, but can also be used to visualize or interact with data.
-Directus includes several Layout options out-of-the-box, each with different features and configuration options.
+In most cases, they offer a way to browse items based on a specific type of data, but can also be used to visualize or interact with data. d9 includes several Layout options out-of-the-box, each with different features and configuration options.

 - **Table** — Works with any type of data, showing items as rows and their fields as columns.